mskrasnov/Ferrix/README.md

 - **Star ⭐ this repo!** It helps others discover Ferrix;
 - **Write comments, questions, bug reports, or suggestions** for new functionality in [issues](https://github.com/mskrasnov/Ferrix/issues/new).
-- If you are from Russia, **send me a donation 💰** to the card: `2202 2062 5233 5406` (Sberbank).
+- If you are from Russia, **send me a donation 💰** to the card: `2202 2062 5233 5406` (Sberbank) or support me in [Boosty](https://boosty.to/mskrasnov).
 This will help me keep my enthusiasm alive, as well as pay my mobile internet bills so that I can continue working on Ferrix.
 - **Spread the world!** Tell friends, post on forums.

 ## License